gfxdisp/FovVideoVDP/README.md

 * Matlab version currently has reacher interface and can be supplied with images or video in any format.
 * Both versions give more or less the same processing time when run on a GPU.
 * PyTorch version loads the entire video into a GPU memory and therefore, cannot process very large sequences and may require more memory.
 Matlab version loads a frame at the time and requires less GPU memory.

-## Checking and reporting the version

-The metric may change over time and therefore it is worth noting the version of the metric used to calculate the results.
-The version of the metric can be checked by calling `fvvdp_version()`.
-Check `ChangeLog.md` for the list of changes between different versions.